mxjp/rvx/docs/reference/signals.md

 If you need deeply reactive objects, you can use the [store API](./store.md).

 ### Static Values
-The value of signals or expressions can always be accessed in a non reactive ways:
+The value of signals or expressions can always be used in a non reactive ways:

 === "JSX"
 	```jsx